Difficult Conversations

 Key Ideas

-4. Mutual purpose turns conflict into problem solving
+4. Mutual purpose turns conflict into joint problem solving

 Practical Takeaways

-• Before a hard conversation, write down what you want for yourself, the other person, and the relationship.
+1. 1.
+Before a hard conversation, write what you want for yourself, the other person, and the relationship.

-• Open with a shared purpose before discussing disagreement.
+2. 2.
+Open with shared purpose before the sharpest disagreement.

-• Watch for silence, sarcasm, defensiveness, or force as safety signals.
+5. 5.
+Treat silence, sarcasm, defensiveness, and force as safety signals.

 How To Apply It